 As we consider the direction of state courts, changing and emerging technologies are likely to play a prominent role.
 Though scholars are well-versed in the positive effects of local journalism coverage on voter participation in state court elections (Hughes 2020), the types of state court cases that receive front page coverage of the most circulated state newspapers (Vining and Wilhelm 2011; Vining, Wilhelm, and Hendricks-Benton 2025), the relationship between state high court death sentences and front page newspaper coverage (Vining, Wilhelm, and Collens 2015), and the effects of newspaper reports of scandal on incumbent electoral performance (Canelo, Boyea, and Myers 2025), new media and direct interactions between judges and citizens will likely become more important.
-State judges use social media, like Twitter (now X), to directly engage the public (Curry and Fix 2019) and build social networks (Curry, Fix, and Romano 2024).
-As media environments continue to evolve, future research should consider the new ways that voters consume legal news, such as social media platforms, blogs, and podcasts to address how this affects voter behavior.
-One possible consequence is legal news sources at the state level may become nationalized, leading to increased polarization and decreased legitimacy for state courts.
+State judges use social media, like Twitter (now X), to directly engage the public (Curry and Fix 2019) and build social networks (Curry et al. 2024).

 With the rapid growth of artificial intelligence (AI), comes a growing need to understand the role of AI for the next frontier of state courts research.
-Data collection is a perennial problem.
+To date, SPPQ has played an essential role through contributions that provide both original (Leonard 2022; M.E.K.
+Hall and Windett 2013; Hinkle and Nelson 2016; Squire 2008) and updated datasets for state courts scholars (Hughes et. al. 2023; Squire and Butcher 2021).
+However, data collection is a perennial problem.
 For example, data on decisional behavior in the state supreme courts (Brace and Butler 2001; M.E.K.
 Hall and Windett 2013) has been essential to the growth of the subfield but is costly and time consuming to collect.
-We anticipate that access to AI may accelerate advancements with data collection, including AI facilitated code designed for web scraping and data processing.
-This may also help generate updated decisional data, electoral competition data, and measures of justice ideology, and potentially expand each data collection to the lower state courts.
-Future research should address the implications of AI use in the courts and its impact on efficiency, access to justice, perceptions of the institution, opinion writing, case outcomes, and questions about the ethical use of AI in state courts.
+Similarly, research on lower courts, prosecutors, and prosecutorial elections is data-intensive and, as a result, those important areas remain understudied.
+We anticipate that access to AI may accelerate advancements with data collection to alleviate those challenges, including AI-facilitated code designed for web scraping and data processing.

 Changes in the electoral environments of the states provide further opportunities for innovative research.
 One important development is the post-partisan realignment in the South, an area where the end of Democratic one-party domination led to prominent changes in electoral competition (Kritzer 2015).
-Throughout the states, we see both growing levels of electoral competition (e.g., Rustbelt states like Ohio, Pennsylvania, and Wisconsin) and a shift towards one-party dominance in several states with judicial elections, resulting in systems with increasingly competitive primary elections and less competitive general elections (e.g., Alabama, Oregon, Texas, and Washington).
+Throughout the states, we see both growing levels of electoral competition (e.g., Rustbelt states like Ohio, Pennsylvania, and Wisconsin) and a shift towards oneparty dominance in several states with judicial elections, resulting in systems with increasingly competitive primary elections and less competitive general elections (e.g., Alabama, Oregon, Texas, and Washington).